quatrope/AutoMix/docs/index.rst

 For a quick tour of the library, check out the :ref:`tutorial`.

-To compile and run example programs that use the AutoMix library, see :ref:`compile`.
+To compile your program against the AutoMix library see :ref:`compile`.

 For a description of the full public API with statistics information, see :ref:`api`.